nataliepo/Tydget/README.md

 # What's the status?
-It's in super-alpha:
-* basic QA and only in FF 3.5.3
-* tested among a handful of Motion groups but not all of them
+It's in super-alpha.
+It's only been tested in FF 3.5.3 among a handful of Motion sites.

 # How do I use it?